 1/3 cup Baker's Special Dry Milk or 1/2 cup nonfat dry milk granules

-Note that I’m not suggesting you make this in your bread machine – either the dough, or the complete loaf.
-For best results, see our special bread machine version of this bread.
+Want to make this in your bread machine?
+See our special bread machine version of this bread.

 Mix with the flat beater paddle till the dough comes together.
 Don't worry about the stuff stuck to the sides of the bowl...

 ...because you can scrape the sides of the bowl clean with your NEW BOWL SCRAPER!

 Yes indeedy, I'm excited about this.
 You can't imagine how long we've been looking for a bowl scraper with the EXACT right flex.
 We tested, and tested, and tested some more....

 Some scrapers were too stiff, and wouldn't bend to the contours of your mixing bowl.
 Some were too soft, and couldn't handle the bits of dry dough that inevitably collect everywhere when you're making yeast bread.